OWASP Top 10 and Snort Rule Creation

 The Fifth Injection is DOM XSS.

-In this section in DVWA, we are just given a drop-down menu that allows the user to select their language.
+In this section of DVWA, we are given a drop-down menu to select the user’s language.

-instead of putting our script into an input field, we will have to put it into the URL.
+Instead of entering our script in an input field, we will have to enter it in the URL.
 Initially, the URL will look like this… It’s just a path.

 But after clicking on the “Select” button, the URL will be updated.
 Now we can replace “English” with our scripts.